danicaliforrnia/gae-example/README.md

-# Google App Engine Example
+# Node and Google App Engine Demo

 Let’s walk through deploying a simple web app using **Google App Engine Standard**.
 We’ll build a small Node.js API and a React frontend (you can find the source code in Git).